veronicaguerrini/LiME/README.md

 In Datasets, we provide some examples of simulated metagenomic samples.
 (See for details Datasets/Experiments_links.txt).

 The dataset setB2 is a sample of 20,249,373 paired end short reads (100 bps) stored in setB2_1.fasta and setB2_2.fasta.

-As preprocessing, we construct the datastructures ebwt, lcp, and da for the set *G* -- Refs.fasta is the fasta file of reference genomes (number of genomes: 930).
+The database Refs.fasta is the fasta file of reference genomes (number of genomes: 930), whose taxonomic information is in

-Then, we merge the datastructures (ebwt, lcp, da) associated with Refs.fasta to those associated with the sets of reads (setB2_1.fasta and setB2_2.fasta, and setB2_1_RC.fasta and setB2_2_RC.fasta, which contain the reverse complement of setB2_1.fasta and setB2_2.fasta) as to obtain the datastructures for the four collections: setB2_1+Refs.fasta, setB2_1_RC+Refs.fasta, setB2_2+Refs.fasta, setB2_2_RC+Refs.fasta.
+As preprocessing, we construct the datastructures ebwt, lcp, and da for the set *G*.
+Then, we merge the datastructures (eb wt, lcp, da) associated with Refs.fasta to those associated with the sets of reads (setB2_1.fasta and setB2_2.fasta, and setB2_1_RC.fasta and setB2_2_RC.fasta, which contain the reverse complement of setB2_1.fasta and setB2_2.fasta) as to obtain the datastructures for the four collections: setB2_1+Refs.fasta, setB2_1_RC+Refs.fasta, setB2_2+Refs.fasta, setB2_2_RC+Refs.fasta.

+We run LightMetaEbwt to assign any read (or its reverse complement) in setB2 to a species in *G*

 ## References